 1929-D Wheat Penny Value

 The Denver Mint’s production of 41,730,000 wheat pennies in 1929 represents the lowest mintage among the three facilities, creating enhanced collector demand for this semi-key date.
+Denver Mint coins from this era are historically noted for weaker average strikes than Philadelphia issues, so cherry-picking sharply struck examples adds meaningful value when shopping for this variety.

-Color designation creates significant value stratification, with Red (RD) examples commanding substantial premiums over Brown (BN) and Red-Brown (RB) counterparts due to their superior eye appeal and original copper luster retention.
-According to auction records, the peak achievement occurred in January 2025 when an exceptional MS66+ Red specimen realized $11,400 at Heritage Auctions, establishing a new benchmark for this semi-key Denver variety.
+Color designation creates significant value stratification, with Red examples commanding major premiums over Brown counterparts due to superior eye appeal and original copper luster retention.
+The peak achievement for any 1929-D occurred in January 2025 when an exceptional MS66+ Red specimen realized $11,400 at Heritage Auctions â shattering the prior record of $5,290 for an MS66 Red set back in 2004.
+A 1929-D Doubled Die Obverse variety showing doubling in the IN GOD WE TRUST motto is also known; pieces like this trade in the $50â$100 range depending on strike clarity and grade.

 1929-D Wheat Penny (RD) Price/Grade Chart